 In this article, you will learn about various scenarios in life where you might experience the spotlight effect, and understand the psychology behind it.
 Then, you will see how you can reduce its influence, in order to become less self-conscious and more confident, while also ensuring that your accomplishments are noticed.

 Examples of the spotlight effect

-- Another study showed that students overestimate how noticeable variations in their looks and physical attractiveness are to their classmates.
-As the researchers put it: “The blemishes and cowlicks that are so noticeable and vexatious to oneself are often lost on all but the most attentive observers.”
+- Students tend to overestimate how noticeable variations in their appearance and physical attractiveness are to their classmates.
+Essentially, as the researchers put it: “the blemishes and cowlicks that are so noticeable and vexatious to oneself are often lost on all but the most attentive observers.”

 Both the spotlight effect and illusion of transparency appear to derive from the same anchoring-and-adjustment mechanism.
 People are often quite focused on what they are doing (the spotlight effect) or what they are feeling (the illusion of transparency).
 To be sure, they realize that others are typically less attentive to their actions or have less access to their internal states than they themselves, and they take that realization into account when trying to anticipate how they appear to others.
 As is typically the case with such anchoring-and-adjustment processes, however, the adjustment is insufficient… and so people end up believing that the perspective of others is more like their own than is actually the case.

 How understanding the spotlight effect can help become less self-conscious

 As we saw so far, the spotlight effect causes you to overestimate how likely other people are to notice about negative things that you say or do.
 The problem with this form of thinking is that it increases your anxiety, and can prevent you from taking actions that are in your best interest, simply because you’re unnecessarily worried about what other people might think.